 16 July 1996: Valur Gíslason transferred from Fram Reykjavík.
 He never played a league match for Arsenal, and in 1999 moved to Strømsgodset in Norway, before then returning to Fram.

-16 July 2008: Alexander Hleb signed for FC Barcelona from Arsenal around €15 million plus €2 million if Barcelona won the La Liga.
+16 July 2008: Alexander Hleb signed for FC Barcelona from Arsenal for around €15 million plus €2 million if Barcelona won the La Liga.
 The club duly came first in 2008–09 which took his transfer deal to €17 million – just about what Arsenal paid for him.
 Hleb described the move as the biggest mistake of his life.

 16 July 2013: The tale of Arsenal’s running man begins in the Far East.
 He ran alongside the team bus for so far that he was invited on board, and later came to a match at the Emirates Stadium.